Questions to ask yourself before applying for your retirement pension

 Will I be able to receive the Guaranteed Income Supplement?
 If so, when should I apply for my retirement pension under the QPP?

+Do you think you will need additional income to meet your needs from now until you reach age 65?
 Do you think you will be entitled to the Guaranteed Income Supplement This link will open in a new window.
-(GIS) offered by the Government of Canada at age 65?
-It may be advantageous for you to apply for your retirement pension under the QPP earlier.
-Although your pension will be lower because you apply for it before age 65, the GIS will compensate for part of the reduction as of age 65.
-As a result, the sum of the income you earn each year could be higher for the rest of your life.
+(GIS) offered by the Government of Canada at that age?
+It may be advantageous for you to apply for your retirement pension under the QPP before you turn 65.
+Although your pension will be lower for life the GIS could compensate for part of the reduction.

 Family income